bytebase/bytebase.com/content/docs/tutorials/api-sql-review.md

 Bytebase is a database DevOps and CI/CD tool designed for developers, DBAs, and platform engineering teams.
 While it offers an intuitive GUI for managing database schema changes and access control, some teams may want to integrate Bytebase into their existing DevOps platforms using the [Bytebase API](/docs/api/overview/).

-This tutorial will show you how to configure SQL review rules with Bytebase API.
-With this method, you can prepare your SQL review rules as code in your repository and let the DBAs(or platform engineering team) apply them to Bytebase when needed.
+This tutorial will guide you through configuring SQL review rules using the Bytebase API.
+This approach allows you to manage SQL review rules as code within your repository, enabling DBAs or platform engineering teams to apply them to Bytebase as needed.

 <HintBlock type="info">